 Once you have an authorised EU Annex IV certificate, your pet is able to get an EU pet passport.
 When you arrive in the EU, just book an appointment with an authorised vet to complete a pet passport.
 You will need to bring your certificate along with you, as well as any additional medical records.

-How will a no-deal Brexit affect an EU Pet Passport issued in the UK?
+How has Brexit affected an EU Pet Passport issued in the UK?

 A current EU pet passport issued in the UK will not be valid for travel to the EU.